HenrikBengtsson/future/revdep/problems.md

 ## In both

+*   checking whether package ‘ChromSCape’ can be installed ...
+ERROR
+    ```
+    Installation failed.
+    See ‘/c4/home/henrik/repositories/future/revdep/checks/ChromSCape/new/ChromSCape.Rcheck/00install.out’ for details.
+    ```

+*   checking package dependencies ...
+NOTE
+    ```
+    Package suggested but not available for checking: ‘igraph’
+    ```

 *   checking for hidden files and directories ...
 NOTE
     ```
     Found the following hidden files and directories: